Trump targets Biden over Afghanistan but gets booed briefly on vaccines at Alabama rally

 Rep. Mo Brooks, a strong Trump ally who’s running in the 2022 race for Alabama’s open Senate seat, introduced the former president at the rally.
 But Brooks also experienced pushback from the crowd when he urged them to look ahead to the 2022 midterms rather than back to the 2020 elections.

 "Now, our choices are very simple.
 There are some people who are despondent about the voter fraud and election theft in 2020.
 Folks, put that behind you.
-Put that behind you," Brooks said, as people in the audience showered he with boos and shouts.
+Put that behind you," Brooks said, as some people in the audience showered him with boos and shouts.

 "Alright, well look back at it, but go forward and take advantage of it," Brooks added as he responded to the crowd.